yuxinnnnnn/CNN_IED_Detectors/README.md

 This repository contains three Jupyter Notebook files:

 1. `IED_Detector_EEG_and_MEG_single-patient.ipynb`: This notebook focuses on generating individual 2D CNN IED detectors for each of the six patients (Patients 0013, 0025, 0049, 0053, 0060, 0090), utilizing both EEG and MEG recordings.
 It demonstrates the process of training and evaluating the performance of single-patient models (with and without the standard PCA preprocessing method*).
 2. `IED_Detector_EEG_std-PCA-method.ipynb`: This notebook explores the development of 2D CNN IED detectors using EEG recordings that have been processed with the _**standard PCA method***_.
 This method involves extracting the first 20 principal components (PCs) to reduce dimensionality and noise in the data.
+The method only involves EEG data from four patients (0013, 0025, 0053, 0090).
 3. `IED_Detector_EEG_PCs-ordering-method.ipynb`: This notebook presents an alternative approach to processing EEG recordings, using the _**PCs ordering method****_.
 This method builds upon the standard PCA method, incorporating additional ranking algorithms based on kurtosis and variance to emphasize relevant features and minimize noise impact.
 The notebook demonstrates the generation of 2D CNN IED detectors using this method.
+The method only involves EEG data from four patients (0013, 0025, 0053, 0090).

 ##